-To frame the argument thus far with a different theoretical framework, consider it in relation to Bloom’s Taxonomy, as revised by David Krathwohl and Lorin Anderson (2002).
+To frame the argument thus far with a different theoretical framework, consider it in relation to Bloom’s Taxonomy, as revised by David Krathwohl (2002) and Lorin Anderson (2002).
 The single subject lesson has been criticised for inviting students to only develop the low order thinking skills, such as basic recall.
 On the other hand, the interdisciplinary teaching requires analysis, rigour and creativity.
 While it is possible to have these skills present in single subject lessons, it appears that interdisciplinary teaching makes it much easier to achieve and evidence them.
 My own research shows this.
 In my paper The Kids Are All Right: Reflections on Teaching with Film in British Secondary Education (2013), I report the findings of a series of interdisciplinary lessons: Citizenship and media studies are the subjects present.
 Although this was not an investigation into interdisciplinary teaching, it did present results which are relevant.
 The lesson had distinct intended learning outcomes which were written specifically in the context of the teaching method: students would watch film clips related to drug abuse and answer questions relating to that clip before engaging in a class discussion.
 In response to these, the vast majority of the 200 key stage four students (of both sex, and all abilities) made progress; furthermore, the progress they made was achieved using high order thinking skills, such as creating, analysing and predicting.
 The lesson was also well balanced in being both about Citizenship and media studies, with objectives which related to both the social impact of drug abuse and the mental illnesses caused by substance abuse as well as issues of media representation and notions of the director as an auteur.

 The benefits of my suggestion that the key stage three curriculum could be more engaging and productive by having interdisciplinary lessons with student-led tasks seem apparent: learners will develop high order thinking skills, they will be able to reflect upon their own learning experience and apply those skills elsewhere, and they will develop knowledge rather than simply recalling facts.
 However, this is speculative.
-To evidence this, I present the findings of Andrew Price, whose research into year 7 interdisciplinary education emphasises my point.
-He finds that “there was an improvement in the quality of numerous areas of pupil learning, including: questioning, self and group reflection, sharing of ideas, consensus and awareness of task requirements” as well as a rise in participation, especially questioning and critically analysing others’ points, and becoming more aware of thinking skills and how to transfer them to other tasks.
+To evidence this, I present the findings of Andrew Price (????), whose research into year 7 interdisciplinary education emphasises my point.
+He found that “there was an improvement in the quality of numerous areas of pupil learning, including: questioning, self and group reflection, sharing of ideas, consensus and awareness of task requirements” (p. ??) as well as a rise in participation, especially questioning and critically analysing others’ points, and becoming more aware of thinking skills and how to transfer them to other tasks.
 Once again, the evidence here is that interdisciplinary education encourages and develops opportunities for high order thinking skills and enhances engagement and reflection.
 This is something which can only be achieved through fully interdisciplinary teaching and not the aforementioned cross-curricular links as this lacks the “authentic” (p.
 6) links between subjects that Kelly says is required to get the most out of the aims and objectives of the lesson.
 That is to say, if the lesson merges two subjects in a way which is not authentic, then the second subject becomes like an unnecessary extra: Phil Beadle (2010) shares this view and, while he emphasises the importance of cross-curricular literacy, he finds the notion of cross-curricular links to be impractical for this reason.
 For example, Beadle caricatures cross-curricular links by saying that introducing ICT skills to an English lesson, students are expected to use computer programmes to create timelines of Joseph Conrad’s life, leaving no time to read his novels.

 Limitations